codatio/codat-docs/docs/configure/portal/pull-and-push-history.md

 ---
-title: "Push history"
+title: "Write history"
-description: "See the history of data being pushed from the Codat system"
+description: "See the history of data being written from the Codat system"
 ---

-Similar functionality is available for [pull history](/using-the-api/pull-history).
+Similar functionality is available for [read history](/using-the-api/pull-history).

 ## Via API